uonyx/kvr/README.md

 	* Explicit function calls with raw pointers everywhere :o
 - Self-contained and cross-platform
 	* No dependency on STL
-- Memory-efficent (or tries to be)
-	* Keys (within the same context) are reference-counted
-	* Values are 16/32 bytes on 32/64-bit systems (not counting the extra memory required strings, maps, arrays)
-	* Support for custom memory allocators like [these...](https://github.com/uonyx/kvr/blob/master/example/allocators.h)
 - Supported value types:
 	* Integer (64-bit signed)
 	* Floating Point (Double-precision)